axelriseup/Overwatch/CONTRIBUTE.md

 #### Lack of coding skills but like the idea?
-For those who resonate with the vision behind the Overwatch Extension but lack coding skills, there's a opportunity to contribute by enhancing the bounty or zap directly to overwatch@lnbits.de.
+For those who resonate with the vision behind the Overwatch Extension but lack coding skills, there's a opportunity to contribute by enhancing the bounty or zap directly to ⚡️overwatch@lnbits.de.
 Increasing the bounty can attract more skilled developers to the project.

 Your support can make a significant difference in bringing this valuable project to life.